 Common estate disputes

 While there are many causes of estate disputes, formal ‘will challenges’ are actually quite rare.

-There are a whole host of grievances that people have which usually fall in to one of the falling categories:
+There are a whole host of grievances that people have which usually fall in to one of the following categories:

 - Debts incurred by the deceased before their death and not paid before death;